With numerous approaches to implementing an access management system, selecting the most suitable one for your organization can be daunting.

 Although implementing ABAC requires more initial effort to establish policies compared to RBAC, the ABAC model is easier to maintain over time.

-Ultimately, the choice between RBAC and ABAC should depend on your specific needs and future growth perspectives.
+Ultimately, your ABAC vs. RBAC decision should be based on your organizationโs specific needs and long-term growth plans.

 Three ways to use RBAC and ABAC together